VetonMuhaxhiri/Laravel-find-missing-translations/README.md

-# Find missing translations in Laravel application
+# One command tofind missing translations in Laravel application

 An Laravel artisan command to list all your untranslated word.